j-frei/Infherno/README.md

 ## Live Demo

-Our Gradio demo will be accessible via [Hugging Face Spaces](https://huggingface.co/spaces/nfel/infherno) very shortly.
+Our Gradio demo is accessible via [Hugging Face Spaces](https://huggingface.co/spaces/nfel/infherno).
-However, due to resource and context limitations with open-source models, we recommend launching Infherno locally with a proprietary model via API.
+Due to resource and context limitations with open-source models, we recommend launching Infherno locally with a proprietary model via API.

 ## Run Infherno locally